dang1412/angular-practice-starter/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Create module with pages and components
-Steps to generate one module with one page component (associated directly with a route), and one reusable component (used in page components with input, output)
+Steps to generate one module with one page component (associated directly with a route), and one reusable component (used in page components with input, output).

 ```
 ng g module feature-modules/main